microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

 ```

 ### STEP 6: Handling the operator in IR
-**Note**: *This part can also be tricky as the user would need to know how to compute bitwidths, scales for the outputs given the inputs’ parameters.
+**Note**: *This part can also be tricky as the user would need to know how to compute bit-widths, scales for the outputs given the input parameters.
 It is recommended to study MatAdd, MatMul, Exponentiation, TanH functions for a good understanding*

-Navigate to `SeeDot\seedot\compiler\ir\irBuilder.py`, and add the following as a member method of the IRBuilder class:
+Navigate to `SeeDot\seedot\compiler\ir\irBuilder.py`, and add the following as a member method of the `IRBuilder` class:
 ``` Python
 def visitConvolution(self, node: AST.Convolution):